 You can choose to enforce strong passwords, limit the number of login failures and forgot password attempts before locking a user, set the duration for tracking the login attempts, prevent registering the ‘admin’ username, block people trying to log in with specific usernames, etc.

 It is also possible to block fake Google crawlers and allow unlimited access to verified crawlers.
 This pretty makes it impossible for brute force attacks to be successful.
+If you're running websites for several different websites, maybe through reseller hosting, you might want to enforce this to conserve resources.

 The free version of Wordfence allows you to block IP addresses, while the premium version allows you to block full countries and geographies besides just IPs.
 It is possible to block a particular IP address, a range of IP addresses, host name, user agent, referrer, etc.